-When we think about human anatomy for artists, usually the first thing that comes to our mind are muscles.
-Do muscles create the form of the face?
+When we think about human anatomy for artists, usually the first thing that comes to our mind are facial muscles.
+Do these muscles create the form of the face?
 Yes and no. The typical skeletal muscle, as we used to know, with its shape creating the body's form, is almost absent in the human face.
 An exception is the mastication muscles like the Masseter and Temporal muscles with a distinct form.
 In the face, we have facial mimicry muscles, and they themselves are very thin, almost formless.
 What they do is move the face expenses that are mostly made of fat.

 HOW ABOUT DIFFERENT GENDERS AND AGES?

-The fact that we understand the anatomy of the face and how the muscles work is not enough.
+The fact that we understand the anatomy of the face and how the facial muscles work is not enough.
 You need to understand the shape.
 The shape is made up of bones and soft tissue.
 But are we all the same?
 No, of course not.
 In addition to the individual morphology, which is infinitely diverse, there are formal features of different ages and genders.
 Anatomy of Facial Expressions book touches these subjects, like ethnicity, but for far more detailed information and additional topics are going to be described in the upcoming book - Form of the Head and Neck.

 INTERESTED IN THE BOOK?

 Anatomy of Facial Expressions.
 It's a specific book.
 Compared to Understanding the Human Figure book which describes the world of creating a fully human form.
 This book dives in-depth.
 With the task to understand and help create specific Facial Expressions and it's anatomy.
 Specially created for artists.